Buying a Leasehold House in the UK: What You Need to Know

 • Currency Risks: If you earn income in a foreign currency, currency fluctuations may impact repayments.

-Financing Residential Property
+Financing Residential Property for Non-Residents in the UK

-• Offshore Banks: Offshore lenders in places like Jersey or Guernsey may provide financing options.
+Offshore lenders in places like Jersey or Guernsey may provide financing options.

-Financing Commercial Property
+Financing Commercial Property in the UK as a Non-Resident

-• Commercial Mortgages: UK banks or specialist lenders will require business plans and proof of rental income potential.
+UK banks or specialist lenders will require business plans and proof of rental income potential.

-Challenges for Non-Residents
+Challenges for Non-Residents Securing Property Financing

 • Limited Access to Lenders: Not all UK lenders offer products to non-residents.